Motorcycles Shuts Off While Riding? 6 Known Issues (Explained)

 However, there are a few variations of fuel problems that might cause your bike to stall while riding.

-1. Fuel Pump
+1. Fuel Pump Issues

-If the fuel tank is full but the bike still won’t start, it could be fuel pump failure.
+If the fuel tank is full but the bike still won’t start, it could be a fuel pump failure.

 2. Contaminated Gas

-Your fuel system is sensitive.
-If debris contaminated your fuel, the bike won’t be able to function correctly.
 The same is true if any liquid other than gasoline gets caught in your tank.

 3. Out of Fuel